Mapping class groupoids and Thompson's groups: Two versions of Mapping Class Groupoids

-A (topological) {\it graph} $\G $ is a one-dimensional CW-complex comprised of vertices $V(\G )$ and open edges $E(\G )$; a {\it ribbon graph} or {\it fatgraph} is a topological graph together with a cyclic ordering of edges emanating from each vertex.
+A (topological) {\it graph} $\G $ is a one-dimensional CW-complex comprised of vertices $V(\G )$ and edges $E(\G )$; a {\it ribbon graph} or ({\it fat graph}) is a topological graph together with a cyclic ordering of (half-)edges emanating from each vertex.

 Let $\G \hookrightarrow S$ be an embedding of a topological graph $\G $.
 We say that $\G \hookrightarrow S$ is a {\it spine} of $S$ if it is dual to an ideal cell decomposition $\mathcal T$ of $S$.
 In other words, the image of $\G \hookrightarrow S$ is obtained by putting the vertices of $\G $ inside the cells of $\mathcal T$, picking some paths connecting these vertices by passing through a unique ideal arc of the cell decomposition, and finally by identifying the edges of $\G $ by these paths.